My friend sent me this post.

 B) Online is great but people are better

 The internet is amazing.
 It has lowered the barrier to entry to education, to creating, to making, to sharing, to meeting, to finding.
+You don't have to wait to be picked.
 You know this.
 But it’s not perfect.
-You know this too.

 You can learn from the best in the world and then remix their ideas with yours and share them.
 Others can find your work and learn from it and do the same.
 The snowball gets bigger.

 The one thing the technology hasn’t replicated yet is the feeling of connection.
 Online communities are everywhere but they’re not the same as sitting down at a table with like-minded people.